 Thus, the resort was founded upon a story of love, both for each other and for the land which they shared a deep commitment to preserve.
 With Fruto and Gregor’s combined visions, the villas and bungalows that comprise the living, breathing eco-luxury resort at Secret Bay came to life.

-Our connection with this land is strong and we are passionate about this project.
-We look forward to sharing it with you.
+Our connection with this land is strong and we find the greatest joy in protecting it and sharing it with our guests.

 Dominica is ahead of the curve with respect to its practice of sustainable tourism, and Secret Bay, in particular, exists, and will persist, upon a system of values to sustain the natural purity of its native community and habitat.
 Secret Bay’s developers and staff are committed to maintaining the land in the pristine condition in which it was discovered, and a top priority is to employ people from neighbouring communities, buy local produce, and support local artisans and businesses.
 Encouraging a genuine and mutually-beneficial interaction between guests, staff, island locals, and the island itself, Secret Bay presents a truly coveted opportunity to revel in ethical luxury.